-Sources Of Drinking Water in Washington DC
+Sources of Drinking Water for Washington DC

 Where does Washington DC get its water from?
 All the water in Washington DC comes from the Potomac River near Great Falls, is treated at the Dalecarlia Reservoir by the Washington Aqueduct (a division of the U.S. Army Corps of Engineers), and is then sold to DC Water.
 That water is then pumped to reservoirs all over the city.
 The reservoirs are located at different elevations, and they supply water to points below them.
 From those reservoirs, the water flows downhill (via gravity) to houses and businesses.
-Is Washington DC water safe to drink?
+Is Washington DC's water safe to drink?
 Does Washington DC put fluoride in the water?

 Source: DC Water